 Although mentally unstable, Vincent Van Gogh painted prolifically during this period.
 He painted and sketched all around Arles.
 You can see these paintings in D’Orsay Museum, the Van Gogh Museum in Amsterdam and in many esteemed Art Museums all across the globe.

-On 8 May 1889, he left Arles and voluntarily committed himself to the psychiatric institution in Saint-Rémy de Provence.
+On 8 May 1889, Van Gogh left Arles and voluntarily committed himself into the mental asylum in Saint-Rémy de Provence.

 With the above information, you should be able to plan out an independent walking tour for following Van Gogh’s trail in Arles.

-However, if you are interested in a guided tour of the Van Gogh trail in Arles and other nearby towns, press here.
+However, if you prefer a guided tour of the Van Gogh trail in Arles and other nearby towns, press here.

 Enjoy this beautiful part of France!
 Bon Voyage!